alessandromagnani17/csharp-bubbleshooter/README.md

 # README #
- Repository containg some classes of BubbleShooter project written in C#.
+ Repository with some classes of BubbleShooter project written in C#.

-Credits:
+## Credits:

-Acampora Andrea
+* Acampora Andrea
-Accursi Giacomo
+* Accursi Giacomo
-Magnani Alessandro
+* Magnani Alessandro
-Montanari Simone
+* Montanari Simone